son-oh-yeah/indigo/_posts/2020-11-30-carbon-design-system.md

 category: design-system-list
 author: sonohyeah
-id: atlassian
+id: carbon-ibm

-title: "Atlassian Design System"
+title: "Carbon Design System"
-sub-title: Atlassian
+sub-title: IBM
-description: "Design, develop, deliver <br>
-Use Atlassian’s end-to-end design language to create simple, intuitive and beautiful experiences."
+description: "Carbon is IBM’s open source design system for products and digital experiences.
+With the IBM Design Language as its foundation, the system consists of working code, design tools and resources, human interface guidelines, and a vibrant community of contributors."
 img-thumb: https://son-oh-yeah.github.io/assets/images/footy-background.jpg

 tag: